collapsed-stacks/startups/questions/8065/how-do-i-gauge-the-market.md

 - tagged: `marketing`, `launch`
 - score: 5

-<p>I have heard from a lot of startup talks that an ideal market for launch would be a market which is small and very fast growing.</p>
+I have heard from a lot of startup talks that an ideal market for launch would be a market which is small and very fast growing.

-<p>I can gauge whether the market is small, but how can I exactly gauge whether it would be fast growing.
-If it is already, then how can I ensure that it is not a bubble (or would have a steep end)?</p>
+I can gauge whether the market is small, but how can I exactly gauge whether it would be fast growing.
+If it is already, then how can I ensure that it is not a bubble (or would have a steep end)?

-<p>Is it through pure intuition or experience, or are there indicators or metrics through which I can gauge the market?</p>
+Is it through pure intuition or experience, or are there indicators or metrics through which I can gauge the market?

 ## Answer 8073